Skip to main content

 The guidance within this policy is based on the original Department of Health (DH) gateway document ‘Registration authorities: Governance arrangements for NHS organisations’, the NHS care record guarantee, GDPR requirements and RA good practice.

-It also reflects current best practice around Identity & Access Management as informed by the National Cyber Security Centre which includes:
+It also reflects current best practice around identity and access management as informed by the National Cyber Security Centre which includes:

 2 Purpose